 The concept of EI has been around for decades.
 It was made popular by the 1995 book, Emotional Intelligence: Why It Can Matter More Than IQ.
 The author, psychologist Daniel Goleman, described EI has having five basic parts.

-Self-Regulation: He can control how he responds to his emotions.
-He considers possible consequences before acting on impulse.
+- Self-regulation: When people can control how they respond to their emotions.
+They consider possible consequences before acting on impulse.

-Motivation: He can accomplish goals in spite of negative or distracting feelings he may be having.
+- Motivation: When people can accomplish goals in spite of negative or distracting feelings they may be having.

-Social Skills: He can manage relationships.
-He knows what kind of behaviors get a positive response from others.
+- Social skills: When people can manage relationships.
+They know what kind of behaviors get a positive response from others.

-Think about the challenges your child faces every day.
+Think about the challenges Samuel might face every day.
 Tasks that are easy for his peers may be difficult for him.
 He may study hard but get poor grades anyway.
 He may feel embarrassed about his learning differences and afraid to ask for help.

 One of the key roles of EI is shaping how we respond to challenges.
-For a child with learning and thinking differences, it’s like a GPS that can help him navigate his way around obstacles and toward success.
-It allows him to size up situations, put them in perspective and come up with ways to work through them.
+Is Samuel has learning and thinking differences, EI can be like a GPS that can help him navigate his way around obstacles and toward success.
+It allows him to size up situations, put them in perspective, and come up with ways to work through them.

-The five factors that make up EI come together to help him achieve the best outcome.
+The five factors that make up EI come together to help Samuel achieve the best outcome.
 Here’s how that might play out when he’s struggling with that math homework:

-You push a little too hard, but he understands it’s because you really care and want to help him find success.
+- She pushes a little too hard, but he understands it’s because she really cares and wants to help him find success.

 Without emotional intelligence, the outcome would likely be different.
 Here’s how the scenario might play out:

-He yells at you when you come in to help, thinking you’re really just there to nag him.
+- He yells at his mom when she come in to help, thinking she’s just there to nag him.

 Many kids with learning and thinking differences don’t have any trouble with emotional intelligence.
 Some have particularly high EI, in fact.
 But trouble with EI can sometimes be an early sign that a child has a learning or thinking difference.

-The good news about EI is that it isn’t set—with help and practice your child can develop it over time.
-That’s true even if he’s weak in this area due to his learning and thinking differences.
-It just might take him longer to get there.
+The good news about EI is that it isn’t set — with help and practice your child can develop it over time.
+That’s true even for kids who are weak in this area due to learning and thinking differences.
+It just might take them longer to get there.